-Vacuum extractors and forceps are common birthing tools used by obstetrician/gynecologists (OB/GYNs) and, when used properly, can be helpful in safely delivering a baby.
-Conversely, improper use carries severe risks, such as potentially causing lifelong injury or death to an infant and/or mother.
-If you or your baby were injured due to the improper use of a vacuum extractor or forceps tool, our lawyers at Decof, Barry, Mega & Quinn, P.C. can help.
+Vacuum extractors and forceps are common birthing tools, that when used properly, can help safely deliver a baby.
+Conversely, improper use of these birthing tools carries severe risks, such as potentially causing lifelong injury or death to an infant and/or mother.
+If you or your baby were injured due to the improper use of a vacuum extractor or forceps tool, our birth injury lawyers at Decof, Barry, Mega & Quinn, P.C. can help.

 To discuss your vacuum extractor and forceps injury with an attorney from our team, call (401) 200-4059 today.

 Vacuum extractors are generally safe and can greatly assist with the birthing process when used by an attentive, careful medical professional.
 However, they are liable to cause terrible harm to a mother and baby, even more so than forceps, when the medical professionals who use them do so negligently.

 Vacuum extractors come in two models.
 The first type has a metal cup on the end; the second has a soft cup.
 Soft cups tend to be more common and are gentler than metal cups, but they carry a higher risk of popping off during use.
 On the other hand, metal cups are liable to cause more trauma to an infant because they are stronger.

 When Do Vacuum Extractors Become Dangerous?

 The longer the vacuum extractor is used, the more dangerous the method becomes.
 The doctor should be monitoring the insertion of the vacuum, the pressure of the vacuum on the baby’s head, and the strength of the suction.
 If any of these factors are improperly monitored, great injury can occur, especially if the medical staff fails to perform a cesarean section and opts to keep trying with the vacuum extractor.